mobweb/MobWeb_SMSNotifications/README.md

-# MobWeb_OrderNotificationSms extension for Magento
+# MobWeb_TwilioIntegration extension for Magento

 Receive an instant notification when a customer places an order with your store.